"I was diagnosed with dyslexia when I was in primary school," said Kristoff Young, from Chepstow.

 "Another advantage of my rugby coaching degree is that it gave me a good knowledge of related areas such as strength and conditioning, maturational growth and nutrition, and fundamental skills in physical education – knowledge which can be applied to all sports, not just rugby.

-"Completing the BSc (Hons) Rugby Coaching and Performance degree has given me so much passion for a career in sport, but also the knowledge that I can succeed.
+"Completing the rugby course has given me so much passion for a career in sport, but also the knowledge that I can succeed.